Kikuyu Home Guard: History

 The Kikuyu Home Guard was named after the British Home Guard from World War II.
 The Kikuyu Guard was formed from several hundred Tribal Police and the private armies created by loyalist leaders in the wake of Mau Mau attacks.
-Clayton calls these early, ad hoc anti Mau Mau groups the Kikuyu Resistance Groups, which appeared in the last part of 1952.
+Clayton calls these early, ad hoc anti-Mau Mau groups the Kikuyu Resistance Groups, which appeared in the last part of 1952.
 Its creation was an extremely divisive development within Kikuyu society.

-Its divisive nature was absolutely ensured by Sir Evelyn Baring's government's tentative desire to give the Home Guard the appearance of being a Kikuyu-led initiative.
+Its divisive nature was ensured by Sir Evelyn Baring's government's tentative desire to give the Home Guard the appearance of being a Kikuyu-led initiative.
 Officially sanctioned by the colonial government, at its peak, in 1954, the Home Guard numbered more than 25,000 men—more than the number of Mau Mau fighters in the reserves.
 Many joined voluntarily for a variety of reasons, but particularly once the battle had begun to shift decisively against Mau Mau by late 1954; however, in some districts, up to 30% of Home Guard members were press-ganged.

-Major-General Sir William 'Loony' Hinde put the Home Guard under command of European district officers—these district officers were not trained military personnel, but rather settlers or career, often quite junior, colonial-officers.
+Major-General Sir William Hinde put the Home Guard under command of European district officers—these district officers were not trained military personnel, but rather settlers or career, often quite junior, colonial-officers.
 Hinde recruited Colonel Philip Morcombe to head up the Home Guard.
-Once set up, it quickly began working alongside the British military.
+Once set up, it began working alongside the British military.
 Within a month of the Lari massacre, 20% of the Home Guard were armed with shotguns and given a uniform, and eventually nearly all of them would be supplied with precision weapons of some kind and uniformed.

 By 1955, the majority of the Guard were stood down, since Mau Mau no longer constituted a major threat, and the remainder of the guard were absorbed into the Tribal Police.